Food as fuel

 Food isn’t just about the consumption of calories; it is also an expression of love.
 I enjoy feeding the people around me and a thoughtfully prepared meal is one of the best gifts that I can provide friends and family.
 I center my cooking around locally sourced and seasonal ingredients, an act of love and gratitude for the farms in my community.
 Whether it's local produce or Pete & Gerry's Organic Eggs produced by organic hens raised on small family farms (some of them in my very own home state), having access to ingredients grown with care is a privilege that compels me to cook for the ones I love.
 Thinking about and producing a meal for others brings me joy, as I feel that a great meal can sustain both our bodies and our minds.

 As a new mother, I quickly learned that feeding my child is the purest form of showing love through food.
 And yet, this experience has also made me realize how easy it is to ignore my own needs in the process.
 After the initial rush of being a new mom wore off, I became painfully aware that I had forgotten to treat myself with the level of care that I needed and deserved.
 While I was feeding myself enough, scarfing down cold leftovers and random bits of food when I could, I ignored the important fact that I also needed to eat for reasons beyond fueling my body and my baby.

 Sarah True is a 2x US Olympic Triathlete and Ironman who resides with her runner/coffee-roasting husband and dog in New Hampshire.
-Pete and Gerry's is proud to call Sarah an ambassador, to fuel her training, and to sponsor her athletic career and pursuits.
+Pete & Gerry's was proud to call Sarah an ambassador in previous years, to fuel her training, and to support her athletic career and pursuits.